HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/intr_por.md

 <!--
 **[Business portlets](bizportlet.md)**
-Business portlets are automatically installed during the HCL Portal installation.
+Business portlets are automatically installed during the HCL DX installation.
 You can place and display them on a page after you install and start the portal.-->